ivlab/ABREngine-UnityPackage/EasyParaViewToABR~/README.md

 3. Go to *Tools > Manage Plugins*
 4. Click *Load New...*
 5. Select the EasyParaViewToABR.py file in the folder you just downloaded
-6. (Optional) Twirl down the newly created EasyParaViewToABR menu item and check the "AutoLoad" box
+6. Twirl down the newly created EasyParaViewToABR menu item and check the "AutoLoad" box - this will tell ParaView to load the plugin every time ParaView opens.

 ## Usage

-### Part 1: Setting up ABR Config

-1. Open your Unity Project that uses ABR
-2. Click on the `ABREngine` GameObject in your scene and Open the Current ABR Config
-3. Under the "Network-Based VisAssets and Data Configuration" section, change the "Data Listener Port" to `1900` (should match [ParaView plugin below](#part-2-transferring-data-from-paraview-to-abr))

-### Part 2: Transferring Data from ParaView to ABR
+Use the following steps to get started with ABR.

-1. Make sure ABR is running!!
+1. Make sure the @abr-server.md is running
 2. In the ParaView pipeline browser, select the data you would like to transfer to ABR.
 3. Make sure your data are in the correct format.
 Look at the "Information" tab in ParaView to see the data's "Type".
 ABR will accept any of the following - if it's not in one of these formats you may need to convert (see [Converting data to ABR-acceptable format](#converting-data-to-abr-acceptable-format))
     - Polygonal mesh